 There are 3 most popular alloys (combination of two metals) that can be used.

-- B20 Bronze – 80% copper with 20% zinc : the most expensive one among the three.
+- B20 Bronze – 80% copper with 20% zinc: the most expensive one among the three.
 Goes well for the professional drummers.
+An example of B20 cymbals are the Wuhan Cymbals.
+Also, these cymbals are easy to clean.

 There are 5 basic factors regarding the shape of cymbals that you can choose and they also greatly influence the quality of sound.